Annual Voter Canvass 2021

-From July 2020, Wandsworth Electoral Services will be carrying out a canvass of all properties in the borough, in order to ensure that we have the correct voters registered at each property.
-We will do this by contacting every address.
+We are carrying out the annual voter canvass of all properties in the borough.
+We do this by contacting every address to ensure that we have the correct voters registered at each property.

 - If we hold an email address on our records you may receive an email from email@example.com

-- If we hold a mobile phone number on our records, you may receive a SMS text message from ‘LBW – Elect’
+- If we hold a mobile phone number on our records, you may receive a SMS text message from ‘GOVUK'

 - We may also contact you by post